Tracey Ullman: Early life

 Tracey Ullman was born in Slough, Buckinghamshire (now Berkshire), the younger of two daughters, to Doreen (1929–2015), who was of British and Roma extraction, and Anthony John Ullman (1917–1966), a Roman Catholic Pole.
 Anthony served in the Polish Army and took part in the Battle of Dunkirk during World War II.
 After emigrating and marrying in England, he worked as a solicitor, a furniture salesman, and a travel agent.
 He also brokered marriages and translated among the émigré Polish community.

-When she was aged six, Ullman's father, who had been recovering from a heart operation, died of a heart attack in front of her.
+When Ullman was six, her father, who had been recovering from a heart operation, died in front of her.
 She was subsequently uprooted to Hackbridge, southwest London.
 Her mother struggled to make ends meet without their father's income.
 In an effort to cheer her family up, Ullman, along with her sister Patti, created and performed nightly shows on their mother's bedroom windowsill.
-After their mother remarried, the family began moving around the country, with Ullman attending numerous state schools, where she wrote and performed in school plays.
+After their mother remarried, the family moved frequently across the country, and Ullman attended numerous state schools where she wrote and performed in school plays.

 She eventually caught the attention of a headmaster who recommended that she attend a performing arts school.
-She won a full scholarship to the Italia Conti Academy at the age of twelve.
-At sixteen, she attended a dance audition under the impression that she was applying for summer season in Scarborough.
+She was awarded a full scholarship to the Italia Conti Academy at the age of twelve.
+At sixteen, she attended a dance audition under the impression that she was applying for a summer season in Scarborough.
 The audition resulted in a contract with a German ballet company for a revival of Gigi in Berlin.
 Upon returning to England, she joined the Second Generation dance troupe, performing in London, Blackpool, and Liverpool.
 She branched out into musical theatre and was cast in numerous West End musicals including Grease, Elvis The Musical, and The Rocky Horror Show.